Who can stop Netanyahu?

 No hay anuncios

-International pressure –Asia, Europe, and the Gulf monarchies– to unblock the Strait of Hormuz, key to the global transport of oil and gas, has been crucial for the United States to accept a ceasefire and sit down to negotiate, starting Saturday, with Iran.
+International pressure –Asia, Europe and the Gulf monarchies– to unblock the Strait of Hormuz, key to the global transport of oil and gas, has been crucial for the United States to accept the ceasefire and sit down to negotiate, starting Saturday, with Iran.
 A retreat difficult to conceal.
-It remains to be seen whether US pressure is strong and effective enough for Netanyahu to cease his offensive in Lebanon.
+Now we will have to see if the pressure from the United States is strong and effective enough for Netanyahu to cease his offensive in Lebanon.
 Otherwise, everything could explode again.
-Tehran will hardly sit at the peace dialogue table in Pakistan if the Israeli army does not truly stop the attacks.
-This Friday will therefore be a key day to see if Netanyahu is forced to give an opportunity to regional de-escalation in the Middle East and, therefore, to know if the diplomatic route allows progress towards a scenario of global détente.
-For the moment, there are few signs for optimism.
+Tehran will hardly sit at the table for peace talks in Pakistan if the Israeli army does not truly stop the attacks.
+This Friday will, therefore, be a key day to see if Netanyahu is forced to give a chance to regional de-escalation in the Middle East and, therefore, to know if the diplomatic route allows progress towards a scenario of global détente.
+For now, there are few signs for optimism.